UEFA Euro 2004 final

 Several pundits labelled Greece's tournament win the greatest upset in the history of the European Championship; among these was BBC Sport's John May, who cited Greece's record of never having previously won a match at a major event and their pre-tournament bookmaker odds of 150–1.
 Otto Rehhagel, Greece's manager, said after the game that "it was an unusual achievement for Greek football and especially for European football", while Portugal manager Luiz Felipe Scolari expressed pain at the result, saying that Greece were the better team and lamenting that Portugal had been beaten by "one piece of sloppy defending".
-Greece subsequently failed to qualify for the 2006 FIFA World Cup and did not successfully defend their European Championship in 2008.
-Portugal eventually won the European Championship in 2016.
+As winners, Greece qualified for the 2005 FIFA Confederations Cup in Germany as UEFA's representatives.
+However, they subsequently failed to qualify for the 2006 FIFA World Cup.

 Background

 UEFA Euro 2004 was the 12th UEFA European Championship, a football competition organised by UEFA for the senior men's national teams of its member associations.
 The tournament was played in Portugal from 12 June to 4 July 2004.
 Qualifying matches were played between September 2002 and November 2003, in which fifty teams were divided into ten groups of five, playing each other on a home-and-away round-robin tournament basis.
 Portugal qualified automatically as hosts, along with the top team in each qualifying group.
 The remaining five teams were determined by a series of two-legged play-offs between the ten group runners-up.
 For the finals tournament, the teams were divided into four groups of four, and each team played the others in their group once.
 The top two teams from each group advanced to a knockout phase.

 Neither Greece nor Portugal had appeared in a European Championship final before 2004.
-Greece's only prior appearance in the finals was in 1980, when they were eliminated in the group phase.
+Greece's only prior appearance in a European Championship was in 1980, when they were eliminated in the group phase.
 Their only other major tournament appearance was at the 1994 FIFA World Cup, in which they also failed to qualify for the knockouts, losing all of their group games.
 Portugal had qualified three times previously: in 1984, when they lost 3–2 in the semi-final to France, a loss to the Czech Republic in the quarter-final in 1996, and another semi-final defeat to France in 2000, 2–1 on a golden goal.
 The two teams' last meeting before Euro 2004 was a 1–1 draw in a friendly in November 2003, and their last competitive fixture was a Euro 1992 qualifier in 1991, which Portugal won 1–0.

 The final was played on 4 July 2004 at the 65,000-capacity Estádio da Luz in Lisbon.
-Opened in 2003, it was built to replace the former home stadium of Portuguese club S.L.
+Opened in 2003, the stadium was built to replace the former home stadium of Portuguese club S.L.
 Benfica.
 Prior to the final, the Estádio da Luz hosted four matches at Euro 2004: three group matches from Groups A and B, and the quarter-final between Portugal and England.